patrickdappollonio/tabloid/README.md

 The only requirement, evaluated after parsing your expression, is that the expression must evaluate to a boolean output.

+Mathematical operators do not work due to how the table is parsed: all values are strings.

 ### Cleaning up extra whitespace

 By default, `tabloid` will remove extra whitespace from the original output.
 The goal here is to provide human-readable outputs and, as seen above, `grep` or `awk` might work, but the additional whitespaces between columns are kept from the original. `tabloid` will reorganize the columns to maintain the 3-space padding between columns based on its data.